-- 4.2.5 Random Match Probability shall be used to calculate population frequency statistics in cases of a Match using the PopStats program in the CODIS Software. - 4.2.6 Random Match Probability may be used to calculate population frequency statistics in cases of a Match generated by a partial profile or a mixed profile with a predominant profile or a partial predominant profile.
-In these situations, only the loci that are used to call the Match may be used for population frequency data. - 4.3 Identity Statement population of the world (6.5 billion).
+- 4.2.5.
+Random Match Probability shall be used to calculate population frequency statistics in cases of a match using the PopStats program in the CODIS Software. - 4.2.6.
+Random Match Probability may be used to calculate population frequency statistics in cases of a match generated by a partial profile or a mixed profile with a predominant profile or a partial predominant profile.
+In these situations, only the loci that are used to call the Match may be used for population frequency data.

+4.3.
+Identity Statement

-Analysts in the Forensic Biology Section may provide opinion testimony as to the uniqueness of a DNA profile in cases when population frequency calculations for all population groups exceed the current estimated
+Analysts in the Forensic Biology Section may provide opinion testimony as to the uniqueness of a DNA profile in cases when population frequency calculations for all population groups exceed the current estimated population of the world (6.5 billion).